nroutier/OC-P5/Readme.md

 If you want to empty the tables with all data from Open Food Facts and created users (except from root), you can enter 2.

 ### 3.Launch the program

+The program is using Python 3.7.1, make sure you have Python and pip installed.

+I used pipenv [pipenv](https://pipenv.readthedocs.io/en/latest/install/), but you can choose other option like venv, you will just have to addapt the install command below.

+Clone this repository.

-The program needs to be run in the terminal.
+The program needs to be run from the program folder in the terminal,

 Execute this Python Script to :

-`$ cd myproject`

 `$ pipenv install requests`

 `$ pipenv install mysql-connector-python`

 `$ pipenv run python main.py`